top of page

 The first drawing of the installation piece on a coaster, november 2022.

 Le Palace is a 13-minute installation work, which can also be experienced as a linear film.
 It takes you out on the town, with the viewer as the main character.
-This utopian imagining invites you to lose yourself in the sense of imminent freedom that nightlife promises.
+This imagining invites you to lose yourself in the sense of imminent freedom that nightlife promises.
 Yet, alongside this freedom lies the insecurity and fragility that always accompany escapism.
 The work asks: Can escapism and the longing for freedom always endure, even in today’s modern society?
 What does freedom look like now?
 And can, or rather is there a need, for Le Palace to exist in present times?

 Le Palace is een 13 minuten durende installatie, die ook als lineaire film kan worden getoond.
 Het neemt je mee op een nacht uit, met de toeschouwer als hoofdpersonage.
 Deze utopische verbeelding nodigt uit om jezelf te verliezen in het gevoel van de nabijheid van vrijheid die het nachtleven belooft.
 Toch gaat deze vrijheid altijd gepaard met de onzekerheid en kwetsbaarheid die escapisme met zich meebrengt.
 Het werk stelt de vraag: Kunnen escapisme en het verlangen naar vrijheid altijd blijven bestaan, zelfs in de moderne samenleving van vandaag?
 Hoe ziet vrijheid er nu uit?
 En kan, of misschien juist móét, Le Palace in onze tijd bestaan?